 All virtue is a gift of God, and two virtues, humility and love, include all the others.
 When we have these two, we have them all.

 We will make mistakes in judgement.
 Be cautious.
 Judge yourself before God as much as you want, but leave others to the judgement of God.

 Lest I myself unwittingly misrepresent the book, please understand, The Cloud of Unknowing is not a collection of pithy sayings, nor a book of proverbs.
-It is a serious treatise on contemplation, meant to be read straight through, not picked through like a Bartlett’s Quotations.
-But I offer these lines—among the many I have underlined as I am reading—as a means of enticing the reader into exploring its pages, and considering contemplative prayer as a worthwhile and beneficial alternative venue to social media as we pursue authentic love.
+It is a serious treatise on contemplation, meant to be read straight through, not picked through like Bartlett’s Quotations.
+But I offer these lines—among the many I have underlined as I am reading—as a means of enticing the reader to explore its pages, and to consider contemplative prayer as a worthwhile and beneficial alternative venue to social media as we pursue authentic love.